Champlain Hudson Power Express: Background

-Power rates in the New York metro area and Long Island have long been among the highest in the U.S. and according to the U.S. Department of Energy, New York City is the "epicenter" of grid congestion in the eastern United States.
-The congestion problem in the New York City area and on Long Island is compounded by the fact that the area uses two-thirds of the state's electricity while most generation and import capacity is located upstate and near the Great Lakes.
+Power rates in the New York metro area and Long Island have long been among the highest in the U.S. and according to the U.S. Department of Energy, New York City is described as the "epicenter" of grid congestion in the eastern United States.
+The congestion problem in the New York City area and on Long Island is compounded by the fact that the area uses two-thirds of the state's electricity while most generation and import capacity is located to the north, in upstate and near the Great Lakes.

 Over the years, a number of proposals to increase transmission capacity to the New York City and Long Island markets have encountered hostile reactions and determined opposition from environmental groups and communities along the planned paths.
 For instance, construction of the Cross Sound Cable, a 328-MW submarine DC cable linking Connecticut to Long Island via the Long Island Sound, was authorized in 2002, but its commissioning was delayed for a year because of a dispute involving the promoter and the state of Connecticut.
 Another project, the Neptune Regional Transmission System has been operational since 2007.
 The 65 mi 500 kV cable connects New Jersey and Long Island.
 It runs buried in the Atlantic Ocean and has a capacity of 660 megawatts.
 A proposed HVDC line, West Point Partners, that would have interconnected the grid from a substation in Athens, New York to a substation near the Indian Point Energy Center was tabled when the landowner where the southern converter station would be located, Con Edison, sold the land to the Village of Buchanan.
 The Village of Buchanan then sold the rights to use the land to the natural gas company Spectra for their new proposed natural gas pipeline.

-However, a 400 kilovolts DC line 306 km between the Rock Tavern substation, 60 miles north of New York, and the Marcy hub in central New York, has been marred by controversy.
+Meanwhile, a 400 kilovolts DC line 306 km between the Rock Tavern substation, 60 miles north of New York, and the Marcy hub in central New York, has faced repeated challenges and controversy.
 Launched in 2006, the proposed New York Regional Interconnect (NYRI) had a 1,200 megawatts capacity.
-It was shelved by its developers in early 2009 after two years of staunch opposition from several groups concerned by the impact of pylons along the proposed route.
+It was shelved by its developers in early 2009 after two years of staunch opposition from several groups concerned by the presence of its pylons along the proposed route.